Radiation Safety Program

 3. Registration of X-ray Units and Class 3B/4 Laser Equipment

 The inspection and registration of radiation equipment is administered by Authorized Radiation Protection Inspection Agencies and Authorized Radiation Health Registration Agencies, respectively.
-The University of Calgary is an Authorized Radiation Protection Inspection Agency and Authorized Radiation Health Registration Organization for certain designated radiation equipment owned and operated under the auspices of the University of Calgary for non-medical or non-veterinarian purposes.
+The University of Calgary is an Authorized Radiation Protection Inspection Agency and Authorized Radiation Health Registration Agency for certain designated radiation equipment owned and operated under the auspices of the University of Calgary for non-medical or non-veterinarian purposes.

 Contact radsafe@ucalgary.ca to initiate the process.